MezoFoundation/constitution/README.md

 Trade of services is allowed.

+Trade of voting power for goods or services is not allowed.

 Trade of goods is not allowed within holons.

 Trade of goods is not allowed between holons.